WikiToLearn/mw-ocg-latexer/README.md

 In Ubuntu 12.04, the `lmodern` package must also be installed manually.

+Hyperlinks in generated PDFs will not resolve correctly unless the target wiki has [$wgUsePathInfo] enabled.

 ## Generating bundles

 You may wish to install the [mw-ocg-bundler] npm package to create bundles